molnarg/js-schema/README.md

 'anything else' in an 'or' relation.
 If js-schema sees `undefined` in an or relation, it assumes that this is in fact a self-reference.

-Use this feature careful, because it may easily lead to bugs.
+Use this feature carefully, because it may easily lead to bugs.
 Only use it when the return value of the schema function is assigned to a newly defined variable.

 Extensions
 ==========